Editing digitized home movies on a vintage film projector.

 • Create a plan to preserve and share your final movie: Protect your hard work by following the 3-2-1 backup rule—three copies, on two different media types, with one off-site.
 Use cloud services to create a shareable link so your family can easily access and enjoy the memories.

-How to Start Editing Your Home Movies
+Your First Steps to Editing Digitized Home Movies

 Now for the fun part!
 You’ve taken the most important step by preserving your memories through a video transfer service, and now you have a collection of digital files ready to be polished.
 Diving into video editing might sound technical, but it’s really just about weaving your favorite moments together to tell a story.
 Think of it less like a Hollywood production and more like creating a digital scrapbook.
 You’re simply choosing the best clips, arranging them in an order that makes sense, and trimming away the shaky or uninteresting bits.